Skip to main content

 Eiger BioPharmaceuticals: Rare Disease Biotech Liquidation Yields Equity Payout

-Eiger BioPharmaceuticals, Inc., a Palo Alto based commercial-stage biopharmaceutical company focused on rare diseases, filed chapter 11 on April 1, 2024 in the U.S. Bankruptcy Court for the Northern District of Texas.
-The filing listed about $38.8 million in assets and $53.1 million in liabilities and came after a difficult stretch of clinical and regulatory setbacks that limited the company's access to fresh capital.
-The restructuring was not designed to preserve a standalone operating company; it was built around converting key drug assets to cash through court supervised sales, including Zokinvy and avexitide.
-Eiger's stock traded on Nasdaq under the EIGR ticker, and the bankruptcy process became the company's exit path from public markets.
+Eiger BioPharmaceuticals, Inc., a Palo Alto-based commercial-stage biopharmaceutical company focused on rare diseases, filed chapter 11 on April 1, 2024 in the U.S. Bankruptcy Court for the Northern District of Texas.
+The filing listed about $38.8 million of assets and $53.1 million of liabilities and followed clinical and regulatory setbacks that narrowed the company's financing options.
+The chapter 11 cases centered on court-supervised sales of drug assets, including Zokinvy and avexitide, rather than a standalone reorganization.
+Eiger's stock traded on Nasdaq under the EIGR ticker, and the plan later canceled the company's common stock.

-The case ultimately produced an uncommon liquidation outcome.
 Competitive bidding for Zokinvy generated a net $45.2 million purchase price after 35 rounds of bidding, and Amylyx later acquired avexitide for about $35.1 million.
-The Fifth Amended Joint Plan of Liquidation was confirmed on September 5, 2024 through a confirmation order that followed multiple asset sales and cash collateral orders.
-A September 30, 2024 effective date closed the process and canceled outstanding equity, even as the plan documentation indicated unusually favorable recoveries for secured and unsecured creditors and even distributions to equity holders as described in counsel's confirmation summary.
+The Fifth Amended Joint Plan of Liquidation was confirmed on September 5, 2024, and the plan became effective on September 30, 2024.
+Public reporting and counsel's summary said secured creditors were paid in full, unsecured creditors were paid in full with interest, and equity holders received distributions.

 Petition DateApril 1, 2024